pedroposeiro/l10n-portugal/l10n_pt_account_bill/README.rst

 Translations are supported, and the customer language is used to render the email details.

-The InvoiceXpress configuration is per company, and can also be modified directly on the Company form, if the Developer Mode is enabled.
+The BILL configuration is per company, and can also be modified directly on the Company form, if the Developer Mode is enabled.

-On the Journal form, for sales journals, a flag is available to allow disabling the InvoiceXpress integration.
+On the Journal form, for sales journals, a flag is available to allow disabling the BILL integration.
 This can be useful for a journal that was used temporarily to import invoice history, for reporting purposes, ond was then disabled, or to allow that journal to use a different legal invoicing system.